Duygu-Jones/EDA_Projects/HR_Attritions_EDA_Project/README.md

 - This analysis offered valuable insights into factors affecting employee satisfaction and retention.
 - The findings can assist in developing effective HR strategies to improve the workplace environment and reduce turnover rates.
-- Future work includes integrating more data for a comprehensive analysis and developing predictive models to further enhance HR management strategies.
+- Future work includes integrating more data for a comprehensive analysis and developing predictive models to enhance HR management strategies further.

 ### Recommendations